scaleway/serverless-examples/jobs/ml-ops/README.md

 cf. this [readme](./job/README.md)

-### Step D: Deploy and inference API as a serverless container
+### Step D: Deploy an inference API as a serverless container

 cf. this [readme](./container/README.md)